Comcomly: Death

-A malaria epidemic that occurred in 1830-33 in the Willamette Valley resulted in a tremendous loss of Native American lives.
-Malaria was one of several diseases brought by colonizers that killed an estimated 150,000 Native peoples near the confluence of the Willamette and Columbia Rivers in Oregon and Washington state between 1829–1833.
+A malaria epidemic that occurred in 1830–33 in the Willamette Valley resulted in a tremendous loss of Native American lives.
+Malaria was one of several diseases brought by colonizers that killed an estimated 150,000 Native peoples near the confluence of the Willamette and Columbia Rivers in Oregon and Washington state between 1829 and 1833.
 Comcomly died in 1830 after an "intermittent fever" epidemic, also called "cold sick" and presumed to be malaria, struck his tribe.

 His remains were interred in a canoe, per Chinook custom, in the family burial ground.
 In 1835, Comcomly's elongated skull was stolen from his grave by Hudson Bay Company physician Dr. Meredith Gairdner and sent to Scotland for scientific study.
 It was displayed in England at the Royal Naval Hospital Haslar Museum.
 Although damaged in The Blitz during World War II, the skull was eventually sent to the Clatsop County Historical Society in Astoria in 1953, and then to the Smithsonian Institution in 1956.
 In 1972, Conconmly's skull was finally repatriated to Chinook tribal members for reburial.